T3l3sc0p3/ctf-writeups/OverTheWire/Bandit/level-10.md

 ### Note

 `-d` or `--decode` flag is used to decode data.
-You can run `man base64` in your terminal to discover about other flag
+You can run `man base64` in your terminal to discover for other flags